 The lack of separation between the two sides of the heart causes several problems:

-- Increased blood pressure in the lungs.
-In people with this condition, blood flows through the abnormal openings from the left to the right side of the heart, then to the lungs.
+- Increased blood flow to the lungs.
+This results in increased pressure in the lungs.
+In ECD, blood flows through the abnormal openings from the left to the right side of the heart, then to the lungs.
 More blood flow into the lungs makes the blood pressure in the lungs rise.

 - Cyanosis.
-As the blood pressure increases in the lungs, blood flow starts to move from the right side of the heart to the left.
+As the blood pressure increases in the lungs, blood starts to flow from the right side of the heart to the left.
 The oxygen-poor blood mixes with the oxygen-rich blood.
 As a result, blood with less oxygen than usual is pumped out to the body.
-This causes cyanosis, or bluish coloring of the skin.
+This causes cyanosis, or bluish skin.

 There are two types of ECD: